-This is eighth Modern Slavery Statement prepared by RJ McLeod (Contractors) Limited.
+This is ninth Modern Slavery Statement prepared by RJ McLeod (Contractors) Limited.
 The statement is made pursuant to section 54(6) of the Modern Slavery Act 2015.
-This document covers the trading year to 29 October 2023 and sets out the steps that we have taken and the planned way forward to ensure that modern slavery or human trafficking is not taking place within our business or our supply chain.
+This document covers the trading year (18 months) to 29 April 2025 and sets out the steps that we have taken and the processes and practices we adopt to ensure that modern slavery or human trafficking is not taking place within our business or our supply chain.

-RJ McLeod operates in the civil engineering market working from offices in Glasgow and Dingwall.
-We are one of Scotland’s largest privately owned civil engineering companies, employing some 420 staff and operatives, the majority of whom are long-serving.
+RJ McLeod operates in the renewable energy and civil engineering sectors working from offices in Glasgow and Dingwall.
+We are one of Scotland’s largest privately owned renewable energy and civil engineering companies, employing approximately 420 staff and operatives, the majority of whom are long serving.
 This helps to enhance our reputation as an employer of standing.
-The average length of service for our staff is 14.8 years with 56.5% being with us for 10 years or more.
-The average length of service for our site operatives is 7.1 years and 35.1% have continuous service of 5 years or more.
+The average length of service for our employees is 14.3 years with 54.9% being with us for 10 years or more.
+The average length of service for our site operatives is 7.7 years and 42.4% have continuous service of 5 years or more.

 We work solely in the UK and almost exclusively in Scotland.
-Being a civil engineering organisation our principal suppliers provide goods such as concrete, aggregates, pipes, reinforcing steel and the like and are similarly based in the UK.
-Our subcontractors also tend to be UK-based companies and provide the construction disciplines which we do not provide in-house such as piling, road surfacing, landscaping, electrical services, fencing etc. We also use labour-only subcontractors for carrying out steel fixing and joinery works as well as complementing our own labour workforce.
+Being a civil engineering organisation, our principal suppliers provide goods such as concrete, aggregates, pipes, reinforcing steel and the like and are similarly based in the UK.
+Our subcontractors are also predominantly UK-based companies and supply the construction disciplines which we do not provide in-house such as piling, road surfacing, landscaping, electrical services, fencing etc. We also use labour-only subcontractors for carrying out steel fixing and joinery works as well as to complement our own labour workforce where required.

 Over the years we have developed a tried and tested supply chain where mutual respect has been key to the success of the business.